glory9/Photo-Editor-WebApp/README.md

 # Photo-Editor-WebApp
 This is photo editing application is built using JavaScript, HTML and the dukelearntoprogram functions library.
-It allows a user to add filters and frames to photos of their choice.
+It allows a user to add amazing filters and frames to photos of their choice.
-Note: I'm still building some aspects of the program.